tousifulhaque/LightHART/README.md

-# LightHART: Lightweight Human Activity Recognition Transformer
+# FeatureKD : Feature Based Knowledge Distillation for Fall Detection"
-Implementation of "Lightweight Human Activity Recognition Transformer" accepted in ICPR 2024.
+Implementation of FeatureKD described in SmartFallMM paper.

 ## Getting started
 - Create an pip environment and use the requirements.txt to install all the neccasary files.